customerio/customerio-ios/README.md

 ## Tracking push metrics

 When handling push messages from Customer.io, you may want to have your app report back device-side metrics for message interaction.
 Customer.io supports three of these metrics: `delivered`, `opened`, and `converted`.
+More information about these metrics can be found by [visiting our push developer guide](https://customer.io/docs/push-developer-guide).

 If you're using a version of iOS that supports `UserNotifications` you can track metrics using our `UNNotificationContent` helper
 ```swift